-Staff travel is anticipated to increase significantly due to the appointment of two Compliance Officers, whose role unavoidably requires that sites be visited.
+Staff travel has increased significantly due to field deployment of the Compliance Officers; this role unavoidably requires that sites be visited.
 Unfortunately, it is not possible in most cases to visit such locations using public transport, meaning that car journeys are necessary.
-However these will be undertaken using the Commissioner's leased electric vehicle.
-It should also be noted that the activities of the Compliance Officers are planned at a fortnightly meeting, meaning that effective and efficient use is made of this resource and unnecessary site visits are avoided.
+However all journeys have been undertaken using the Commissioner's leased electric vehicle.
+It should also be noted that the activities of the Compliance Officers are planned at a monthly meeting, meaning that effective and efficient use is made of this resource and unnecessary site visits are avoided.